 Now you can do as well.

-The Welfont group believes that there’s room enough for everyone.
+Welfont believes that there’s room enough for everyone.
 There is no shortage for property sellers who will benefit from combining the 1031 Exchange and the IRS 170 Bargain Sale.
 There certainly are plenty of nonprofits who are willing to assist you.

 And it’s our job to connect between the two, making sure sellers find the right partners for this deal, and do better for themselves and others.